Indexing

 Tycho Protocol Integrations should communicate the following changes:

-New Protocol Components: Notify any newly added protocol components, such as pools, pairs, or markets—essentially, anything that indicates a new operation can now be executed using the protocol.
+New Protocol Components: Signify any newly added protocol components.
+For example, pools, pairs, or markets – anything that indicates you can execute a new operation using the protocol.

-ERC20 Balances: Whenever the balances of any contracts involved with the protocol change, report these changes in terms of absolute balances.
+ERC20 Balances: For any contracts involved with the protocol, you should report balance changes in terms of absolute balances.

-Protocol State Changes: For VM integrations, this typically involves reporting contract storage changes for all contracts whose state may be accessed during a swap operation (except token contracts).
+Protocol State Changes: For VM integrations, this typically involves reporting contract storage changes for all contracts whose state is accessible during a swap operation (except token contracts).

-For a hands-on integration guide, refer to the following pages:
+For a hands-on integration guide, see the following pages:

 Last updated